Fruit and vegetable growers may be eligible for additional USDA pandemic funds for a limited time

 The Emergency Relief Program (ERP) offsets losses due to natural disasters and disaster-related conditions from 2020 and 2021.
 This current round (Phase Two) covers revenue losses for crops, trees, bushes, and vines due to a qualifying natural disaster from the 2020 or 2021 calendar years.
-Crops for which federal crop insurance or NAP is offered are eligible to participate in the program.
-Crops for grazing are not eligible.
-Underserved producers (i.e., beginning, limited resource, socially disadvantaged, and veteran farmers) may be eligible for a higher payment.
+Crops for which federal crop insurance or NAP is offered are eligible to participate in the program, but crops for grazing are not eligible.
+Eligibility is based on allowable gross revenues from a benchmark year (2018 or 2019) compared to gross revenues the disaster year (2020 or 2021).
+Previous USDA risk management program payments may reduce the payment amount or program eligibility, but pandemic assistance and other disaster payments may not.
+Underserved producers may be eligible for a higher payment.

 Farmers that suffered losses that reduced their 2020 or 2021 revenues can contact Chris Bardenhagen at 231-866-1959 or email@example.com or another member of the MSU Extension Farm Business Management Team to help you determine if it makes sense to apply.
 Your local FSA office can provide further information about your eligibility and help you complete your application.
 The PARP application can also be completed through the PARP Application Portal.

 More information about PARP is available on the PARP webpage and in the PARP factsheet.
 More information on ERP is available on the ERP webpage and in the ERP factsheet.
 An additional “Myth Buster” factsheet is available with information on both programs.